gitsense/devboard/docs/boards.md

 Optional.
 The name to display.
 If not defined, the widget's name will be used.

-<a name=widgets></a>
+<a name=blocks></a>
-#### widgets
+#### blocks

 Required.
 One or more widget blocks.
-Note, you can references the same widget more than once.
+Note, a block can reference the same widget more than once.
 For example, you can have something like:

-    "widgets": [
+    "blocks": [
         {
-            "fullName": "hello.world",
+            "widget": "hello.world",
             "cols": 6
         },
         {
-            "fullName": "hello.world",
+            "widget": "hello.world",
             "cols": 3
         },
         {
-            "fullName": "hello.world",
+            "widget": "hello.world",
             "cols": 3
         }
     ]